Ganesh Himal panorama trek 13 Days

 – Accommodation and all meals in Kathmandu

-– All beverage bills, hot shower, internet services, laundry and battery charge during trek in teahouses
+– All other beverage bills, hot shower, internet services, laundry and battery charge during trek in teahouses

 – Personal travel insurance